 As you build a shortlist of potential candidates, ask around for referrals and focus on identifying Tax Accountant in Miami who have experience working with businesses of a similar size and type to yours?
 Is the Tax Accountant Miami familiar with your particular line of business?

-Tax Accountant in Miami What Type of Services do they Offer?
+Tax Accountants in Miami What Type of Services do they Offer?

-Some Tax Accountant in Miami (particularly the walk-in franchise tax preparation services) are great at helping you get your taxes done quickly.
-But if you need long term tax planning help you may want to consult a CPA or enrolled agent- they actually don’t charge a whole lot more than the franchise tax experts and can specifically help businesses understand how to realize tax efficiencies.
+Some Tax Accountants in Miami (particularly the walk-in franchise tax preparation services) are great at helping you get your taxes done quickly.
+But if you need long-term tax planning help you may want to consult an accountant or enrolled agent- they actually don’t charge a whole lot more than the franchise tax experts and can specifically help businesses understand how to realize tax efficiencies.

 Don’t be afraid to ask questions that help you get a better picture of your needs’ your situation may be less or more complex than you are aware, and an initial consultation can help you better gauge your needs (many tax preparation offices will do this for free in the hope of winning your business).
 Bring your records, last year’s return, and any other documentation that gives a quick snapshot of your circumstances.

-Tax Accountant in Miami How Will they Bill You?
+Tax Accountants in Miami How Will they Bill You?